-That in (quotative) phrasal compounds, the compound marker does show up, is evidence for the phrasal constituent being a noun:
+The fact that in (quotative) phrasal compounds, the compound marker occurs is evidence for the phrasal constituent being a noun:

-(18) 'Bekle, görürüz' tutum-u 'wait, see' attitude-CM 'The 'Wait and see' attitude'
+(18) 'Bekle, görürüz' tutum-u

+'wait, see' attitude-CM

+'the 'wait and see' attitude'

-4. Quotation and phrase-to-word conversion
+4 Quotation and phrase-to-word conversion

-As quotative phrasal compounds are regular NN compounds - morphologically and semantically, they are no challenge to the morphology-syntax relation.
-However, there is still a challenge.
-But it shifts to the theory of pure quotes.
+As quotative phrasal compounds are regular NN compounds morphologically and semantically, they are no challenge to the morphology-syntax relation.
+However, there is still a challenge, but it shifts to the theory of pure quotes.
 As it is uncontroversial that we can quote arbitrary phrases, producing pure quotes amounts to taking phrases as input and giving nouns as output.
-That is a challenge for everyone.
+This is the theoretical challenge.
 The pure-quotation rule (19) [=(8)] copes with this challenge.